 Dog owners want their canines to have the best lives possible.
-That desire means being able to assess natural aging in dogs and potential illnesses that may result.
-You may ask if your dog needs liver supplements and when to start adding milk thistle to their diet or other herbs.
+That desire means being able to assess the difference between natural aging in dogs and potential illnesses.
+You may wonder if your dog could benefit from natural supplements or when to start adding milk thistle or other herbs to their diet.
+Today let's talk about liver disease in dogs, and how you can help spot the symptoms and take action for your beloved pooch.

 A dog’s digestive system consists of an upper gastrointestinal tract.
 The tract includes teeth, tongue, cheeks, soft palate, esophagus, and stomach, followed by a lower gastrointestinal tract consisting of the small intestine, large intestine (colon), rectum, and anal canal.

 Digestion has a significant impact on how dog bodies function.
 It absorbs nutrients and eliminates waste.
 If any organs fail to complete their assigned tasks, toxins can build up, or the dog may not get the vitamins and minerals they need to live.

 The liver produces bile that helps break down fats into smaller particles to be absorbed by intestinal cells.
 Bile also helps to absorb fat-soluble vitamins such as vitamins A, D, E, and K. This fluid is stored in the gallbladder until it is needed by the small intestine to help facilitate digestion and absorption of dietary fats and fat-soluble vitamins.